Siege of Sloviansk

 The siege of Sloviansk was conducted by Ukraine between 12 April 2014 and 5 July 2014.
-It began when Sloviansk was seized by the fifty-strong unit of heavily armed Russian militants lead by Russian citizen Igor Girkin.
+It began when Sloviansk was seized by the fifty-strong unit of heavily armed Russian militants led by Russian citizen Igor Girkin.
 Following three months of heavy fighting between the Armed Forces of Ukraine and the separatist and Russian forces, the Ukrainian government retook the city as the pro-Russia rebels retreated to Donetsk.
 The engagement in Sloviansk marked the first military engagement of the War in Donbas.

 On 12 April 2014, as unrest grew in eastern Ukraine following the 2014 Ukrainian revolution, masked men in fatigues, armed with Kalashnikov assault rifles, took over the town and began to fortify it.
 They claimed to be local fighters of the Donetsk People's Republic, but were actually Russian Armed Forces 'volunteers' under the command of Russian GRU colonel Igor Girkin ('Strelkov').
 In response, the Ukrainian Yatsenyuk Government created the first Anti-Terrorist Operations zone (ATO) and launched a series of counter-offensives against the insurgents, resulting in a standoff and violent skirmishes.
 Girkin later acknowledged that his men's seizure of Sloviansk sparked what would become the Donbas War.

 As tensions in the city increased, the insurgents began to take journalists and others captive, instigating a hostage crisis.
 The Security Service of Ukraine said on 18 April that "Sloviansk remains the hottest point in the region."
 On 20 April, Right Sector was ordered by acting President Oleksandr Turchinov to sabotage an insurgent-controlled television tower, leading to the first combat fatalities.
 By June, roughly 40% of the city's population had fled.
 On 5 July, after the insurgents had retreated to Donetsk City, Ukrainian authorities retook control of the city.